abbbi/virtnbdbackup/README.md

 # virtnbdbackup

 Backup utility for `libvirt`, using the latest changed block tracking features.
-Create online, thin provisioned full and incremental backups of your `kvm/qemu` virtual machines.
+Create online, thin provisioned full and incremental or differencial backups of your `kvm/qemu` virtual machines.

 ![Alt text](screenshot.jpg?raw=true "Title")